We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-bonjour +1 point · almost 5 years ago Sleep Commentator
+bonjour +1 point · over 5 years ago Sleep Commentator

 Your machine is not designed to treat Central Apnea.
 With CPAP/APAP machines Central Apnea is "treated" by avoiding it.
 Typically, in those that are sensitive to it, something that both you and Sierra share, increasing pressure and increasing Pressure Changes either algorithmically with APAPs or with EPR/Flex increases Central Apnea or Clear Airway.
 Thus carefully and methodically lowering pressures is done to lessen Central Apneas ending when a comfortable balance is found.